 The first three Stages of this degree follow the same programme as our Environmental Sciences BSc Honours degree.

 Between Stages 2 and 3 you take a year-long work placement in a relevant environmental sector, gaining valuable work experience.
-In Stage 4 you apply your knowledge to important societal problems such as:
+In Stage 4 you specialise in:

 Specialist topics include:

 Your degree is shaped by the cutting-edge research of our expert staff, so you know your degree is focused on up-to-date and socially important theories and discoveries in the area.

 Some of our degrees are offered at two levels: